tyrannomark/bldR/README.md

 You can easily install this package from github directly.
 Here are the steps (see [this page](http://kbroman.org/pkg_primer/pages/github.html) for more details):

+1. You need a suitable development environment on your computer: enough so you can run the package [devtools](https://github.com/hadley/devtools).
+The readme for this package (just follow the link and scroll down) tells you how to setup this environment on various platforms (Linux, OSX, Windows).
+It's quite easy.

-1. Install the [devtools](https://github.com/hadley/devtools) package, and the other libraries used by \code{bldR}.
+2. Install the [devtools](https://github.com/hadley/devtools) package, and the other libraries used by \code{bldR}.
 For example, start up R and run:

 ```R
 install.packages("devtools")